OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-13.md

 When the priest sees the raw flesh, he shall declare them unclean; the raw flesh is unclean, it is leprosy.

 ## Leviticus 13:16
-If the raw flesh changes and turns white, they must go to the priest.
+If the raw flesh changes and becomes white, they must present themselves to the priest.

 ## Leviticus 13:17
 The priest shall examine them, and if the infected area has turned white, the priest shall pronounce them clean; they are clean.